Dry hands can be especially annoying, and sometimes no matter what hand cream or balm you try, your hands keep feeling flaky and itchy.

 This lotion is a favorite of King’s, who says, “The formula combines ceramides, emollients and vitamin E to nourish dry skin, and sclareolide, a plant-derived ingredient that helps to lighten dark spots.”

 King says she’s a big fan of this product because the cream is “fast-absorbing and paraben-free.”
-She adds, “Their studies showed that it lasts through five hand washings,” which is the energy we need from a hand cream right now.
+She adds, “Their studies showed that it lasts through five hand-washings,” which is the energy we need from a hand cream right now.

-Best anti-aging hand creams
+Best hand creams for aging hands

-Another tip: You’re usually better off with a cream than a lotion.
-“Creams are always best for those with extra dry skin over lotions, as they contain more of the moisturizing ingredients and less water,” says Campbell.
+Another tip: You’re usually better off with a cream rather than a lotion.
+“Creams are always best for those with extra-dry skin over lotions, as they contain more of the moisturizing ingredients and less water,” says Campbell.
 “Lotions contain more water than creams.”
 And remember, she says, “White cotton gloves can also be worn at night to help keep lotions and creams on the hands and prevent them from rubbing off.”

 This anti-aging cream is one of King’s favorites.
 “It combines sea buckthorn fruit to lighten dark spots and argan and meadowfoam seed oils to hydrate and moisturize without feeling greasy,” she says.
 “And the SPF 40 protects your exposed skin from UV damage.”